 "You'd like to win that draw.
 That's something you pride yourself on," Pavelski said.
 "You get put out in a situation like that, and you lose it right away."

 The puck then found its way to Avalanche forward PA Parenteau at the blue line.
-He fired away, and Pavelski did exactly what
+He fired away, and Pavelski did exactly what he wanted to do -- block the shot.

 "You'd like to think if you block it every time, you're going to get a little better result," he said.
 "But sometimes you're not."